sungwoo106/curato/README.md

 ![Output with Map](./screenshots/OutputPage.png)

 #### 5. Interactive Features
-When user clicks into generated places or edits plan.
+When the user clicks on a generated place, Curato opens a Kakao map displaying the walking route.

 ![Click View](./screenshots/OutputPage_click.png)